 - Q4 (fall): 45% wine of beverage revenue

-Average: 39% - good for this type of restaurant
+Average: 39% - solid performance for this restaurant type

 Track wine revenue digitally